 Developer agreements can come in different forms and can cover different types of technology development.

 One of the more common types of developer agreement is a website developer agreement.
-Based on past client requests, from both sides of a website build problem, Susan Larsen drafts this particular type of agreement to be mutually beneficial and mutually protective, enabling both parties to receive the benefit of the bargain up to pre-established points.
+Based on past client requests, from both sides of a website build, Susan Larsen, in Colorado, Denver, drafts this particular type of agreement to be mutually beneficial and mutually protective, enabling both parties to receive the benefit of the bargain at pre-established points.
 By drafting in this way, Susan has eliminated “all or nothing” complaints when problems arise, drawing into focus the current dispute, only, to allow for more productive examination of solutions acceptable to both parties.
 By structuring the entire transaction this way, from the ground up, disagreements are more contained and potential solutions remain fluid through resolution.

 And, of course, there are software development agreements for those with a software idea, but who don’t happen to know how to code.
 Or, you may need a joint development agreement between your company and another, to bring your final product to fruition.